How To Reach Your Goal Faster, Guaranteed!

 -

-Whatever project you’re working on or whatever goal you’re looking to achieve, it will end up taking all the time you allow it to… “Work expands to fill the time available for its completion.”
+Whatever project you’re working on or whatever goal you’re looking to achieve, it will end up taking all the time you allow it In other words, “work expands to fill the time available for its completion.”

 This concept was explained in great detail in a book published in 1957 called, “Parkinson’s Law: The Pursuit of Progress.”
-Like a lot of profound ideas, it’s not hard to understand or believe.
+Like a lot of profound ideas, it’s easy to see and understand.

 Going On Vacation